Islamic Government: Providing justice

 While some might think the complexity of the modern world would move the Muslims of 1970 to learn from countries that have modernized ahead of them, and even borrow laws from them, this is not only un-Islamic but also entirely unnecessary.
-The laws of God (Shariah), cover "all human affairs ...
+The laws of God (sharia), cover "all human affairs ...
 There is not a single topic in human life for which Islam has not provided instruction and established a norm."

-As a result, Islamic government will be much easier than some might think.
+As a result, Islamic government will be much easier to establish than some might think.